maoyingsen/architecture_pattern/README.md

 <img src="Allocation_system.PNG" alt="Allocation_System" style="zoom:75%;" />

 Now we build a simple domain model that can allocate orders to batches of stock.
-Below is the related domain knowlege.
+Below is the related **domain knowlege** for the allocation system.

 * Customers place orders.
 An order is identified by an order reference and comprises multiple order lines, where each line has  SKU and a quantity.
 * Purchasing department orders small batches of stock.
 A batch of stock has a unique ID called a reference, a SKU, and a quantity.
 * When we allocate an order line to a batch, we will send stock from that specific batch to the customer's delivery address.
+When we allocate x units of stock to a batch, the available quantity is reduced by x.
+* Batches have an ETA if they are currently shipping, or they may be in warehouse stock.
+We allocate to warehouse stock in preference to shipment batches.
+We allocate to shipment batches in order of which has the earliest ETA.

  A batch now keeps track of a set of allocated OrderLine objects.
 When we allocate, if we have enought available quantity, we just add to the set. (p19)